W-Net-AI/LISP-CV/Readme.md

  ~/quicklisp/dists/quicklisp/software

-Place the opencv_geenerated.cpp file in the /src folder of the lisp-cv-master di- rectory in the following directory on your machine:
+Place the opencv_geenerated.cpp file in the /src folder of the lisp-cv-master directory in the following directory on your machine:

 <directory-where-you-installed-opencv>/opencv-master/build/modules/c/src/

 backing up first, then overwriting the original opencv_generate.cpp.

-Place all of the other the .cpp files in the /src folder of the lisp-cv-master d- irectory in the following directory:
+Place all of the other the .cpp files in the /src folder of the lisp-cv-master directory in the following directory:

 <directory-where-you-installed-opencv>/opencv-master/modules/c/src/